abdelrahman-elkady/se-tutorial/lab-3.md

 Press `i` key on your keyboard to enter a message then the `esc` key to go back into command mode followed by typing `:wq` which stands for write and quite.

-You should then see this in the terminal
+You should then see something like this in the terminal

 ```
 $ git commit